tshenoy19/Darey.io-DevOps-projects/project9.md

 ![Screen Shot 2021-05-31 at 2 59 43 PM](https://user-images.githubusercontent.com/44268796/120315514-72bab680-c2aa-11eb-8ecf-094434a49fbb.png)

-Next, on the Jenkins web console, click “New Item” and create a “Freestyle project”
+Next, on the Jenkins web console, click “New Item” and create a “Freestyle project” and name it "tooling_github"

 ![Screen Shot 2021-05-31 at 3 00 46 PM](https://user-images.githubusercontent.com/44268796/120315725-a8f83600-c2aa-11eb-8450-62ae2cf0f3a5.png)